Aleksandar1204/custom_checkbox/README.md

               },
               multipleChoise: true,
               clickableLabel: true, //for clicking the whole container
+              checkboxList: [
+                "1",
+                "2",
+                "3",
+                "4"
-              checkboxList: ["1" , "2" , "3", "4"], //setup a list of strings to generate a list of labeled checkboxes
+              ], //setup a list of strings to generate a list of labeled checkboxes
+              labelTextStyle:
-              labelTextStyle:const TextStyle(color: Colors.black, fontSize: 16),
+                  const TextStyle(color: Colors.black, fontSize: 16),
               paddingBetweenTitleAndCheckBox: 13,
             ),
-            //single choice
+            //single choice with check box list
             CustomCheckBox(
               checkBoxWidth: 20,
               checkBoxHeight: 20,